 Note: QuickBooks Desktop installs and runs QBDBMgrN.exe as a background service.
 This service must be running on the computer storing the company file even if QuickBooks Desktop is not open.

 - Select OK on the Multi-user setup information window.

-- Add the necessary users by going to Company and selecting Users then Set up Users and Roles and then selecting New.
+- Add the necessary users by going to Company then selecting Set Up Users and Passwords then Set Up Users and then Add User.

 Optional: Turn Network Discovery On and Password Protected Sharing Off